dr-natetorious/TIM-8101-Programming_Languages_and_Algorithms/Week7_Darpa_EncodingVuln/Readings.md

 Facebook [provides an official](https://github.com/graphql/libgraphqlparser) C++ parser for extracting the AST from a GraphQL query.

 A [local build environment](libgraphqlparser) is provided for building utilities against this library.

+## Fetching GraphQL Schema

+There is a graphql cli that can be used to fetch data from an endpoint.

+This [stackflow post](https://stackoverflow.com/questions/37397886/get-graphql-whole-schema-query) details the setup.